ExtevaXT/Adventure/readme.md

 - Trader that exchange denomination and buying goods.
 - Command /claim to claim chunks for 10000^1.5*{player chunks} coins
 - Almost full config for entities
-- some spooky entities from some big mod
+- some epic entities from some big mod

 Notes:
 - Coin drop based on entity equipment